suzitsarkar27/Book-inventory-client/README.md

  * It is a book inventory website that stores all kinds of books.
- *

  *  Home Manage Items, Added Items, My Items, Blogs are available in the Neb Bar.
-Users will not be able to enter Managed Items, Added Items, My     Items without login.
+Users will not be able to enter Managed Items, Added Items, My     Items without login
- *

  * The home page shows 8 products and has a footer.

  * Manage Items contains all the products, and the product has data and manage, and delete buttons.